Academic Policies and Procedures for Undergraduate Students

 To receive a degree, students in the Decker School of Nursing must take at least 7-1/2 courses (30 credits) while in residence at their school.
 These 7-1/2 courses must be the last 7-1/2 courses toward the degree, unless students petition the appropriate academic advising office and obtain in advance an exception to this rule.
 Thomas J. Watson School of Engineering and Applied Science students must also take at least 30 credits in residence, all of which must be within Watson School.
 Students in the Computer Science major are required to take at least 40 credits of computer science courses in residence.
-Students in the College of Community and Public Affairs must take at least 40 credits while in residence at the school, unless they petition the academic advising office in advance to be granted an exception.
+Human Development students in the College of Community and Public Affairs must take at least 40 credits while in residence at the school, unless they petition the academic advising office in advance to be granted an exception.
+Students in Social Work (BSW) in the College of Community and Public Affairs must take at least 40 credits while in residence in the school.
 Students in the School of Management must take at least 40 credits while in residence at the school and must take half of their business/accounting courses at Binghamton.
 Students in Harpur College of Arts and Sciences must complete a minimum of 44 credits in Harpur College in order to graduate.
 Please see the Harpur undergraduate section of the Bulletin titled "Requirements for Graduation" for more information.

 Classification of Students